raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 DHKEM.DeriveKeyPair() is DeriveKeyPair() defined for DHKEM in {{Section 7.1.3 of RFC9180}}.
-Kyber768Draft00.DeriveKeyPair() is the key generation as defined in {{Section 11.1 of kyber}}.
+Kyber768Draft00.DeriveKeyPair() is the key generation as defined in {{Section 11.1 of KYBER}}.

-ikm should be at least 32 octets in length.
+ikm SHOULD be at least 32 octets in length.
 (This is contrary to {{RFC9180}} which stipulates it should be at least Nsk=2432 octets in length.)